AriaSalvatrice/AriaModules/README.md

 You can randomize the CV and the routes separately.
 If you leave all the **Random route** knobs to the default, the pattern will naturally end up towards the center most of the time.
 Use this information wisely, or don't.

 Darius is simple and limited, by design.
-It is meant to be easy to learn.
+It is meant to be easy to learn and to use.
 Many of its apparent limitations can be bypassed with a bit of creative patching.

 Darius is named after the eponymous arcade shoot-em-up game series, known for its surreal visuals, its fish-themed enemies, its [unique soundtracks](https://www.youtube.com/watch?v=6FEdlAL3bX0), its multi-display arcade cabinets, and for allowing the player to select their route through the game via a branching map.
 For the most authentic experience possible, set the pattern length to 7 and write your song in 7/8 time.